d-kang/battleship-react/README.md

 # battleship-react
-Recreatiion of the game Battleship with React and Redux
+Recreation of the game Battleship with React and Redux

 ### Deployed Link
 https://battleship-reactredux.herokuapp.com/